Help your organization become a Dementia-Friendly Leader™ in Northern Colorado.

 What you need to do:

-- Arrange for all of your staff who work with people living with dementia to attend 8 hours of educational sessions annually.
+- Arrange for all of your staff who work with people living with dementia to attend the 8 hours of educational sessions we offer annually in divided sessions to accommodate shift coverage.

 - Your staff will complete evaluations which assess the outcomes of the training—how will the training translate into increased competence, confidence, and job satisfaction with dementia care?